ACCOMMODATIONS IN JAPAN

 - 1R -> Studio apartment, 1 room only

 - 1K -> 1 bedroom with kitchen

 - 1LDK -> 1 bedroom, living room, dining room

 Pros: It is the cheapest accommodations in Japan (it can be as low as YEN 29,800 per month).
 One gets to meet people and make friends.
 It is also not necessary to buy furniture and equipment.

 Cons: No or very little privacy, common facilities, rules to abide by, possibly a curfew.

 It is probably the best compromise to live an autonomous life at a reduced cost.

 In a shared apartment, one can lead a more independent life by having their own room, though the facilities are shared.

-The cost can vary greatly, depending on the size of the apartment, the building’s age, the appliances, the location and also length of the lease.
-The minimum budget will be YEN 40,000 (+ Utilities of about YEN 5,000) though more commonly one can expect to pay at least YEN 50,000.
+The cost can vary greatly, it depends on location, its surroundings, size of the apartment, the building’s age, the appliances and also length of the lease.
+The minimum budget will be YEN 45,000+ (Utilities of about YEN 7,000 – YEN 12,000).

 Pros: Total privacy, being independent and having one’s own pace.